nhcooper123/chameleon-chromosomes/README.md

 ## ChromoSSE analyses (`ChromoSSE/` folder)

+The majority of analyses run in R, but we also used [ChromoSSE](https://revbayes.github.io/tutorials/chromo/), which runs within [RevBayes](https://revbayes.github.io/).
+The associated paper for ChromoSSE is:

+> Freyman W.A., Höhna S. 2018.
+Cladogenetic and anagenetic models of chromosome number evolution: a Bayesian model averaging approach.
+Systematic Biology.
+67:1995–215.

+And for RevBayes:

+> Höhna, Landis, Heath, Boussau, Lartillot, Moore, Huelsenbeck, Ronquist.
+2016.
+RevBayes: Bayesian phylogenetic inference using graphical models and an interactive model-specification language.
+Systematic Biology, 65:726-736.

+To run these analyses you will need to download RevBayes.
+This unzips into a folder called `rb` that contains the package as an executable called `chromEvol`.
+I have not uploaded this to the repo because it's not my package.

+ChromoSSE analyses require a dataset, a tree and a control file.
+These are within the `chromEvol/` folder preceded by `data_for_chromevol` or `tree_for_chroevol` or with the word `control` somewhere in their name respectively.
+Several versions exist for the different sensitivity analyses.
+These analyses save their outputs into the `chromEvol/results` folder, in folders named based on the names of the control files.
+Full details of how to build control files is in the ChromEvol manual at http://chromevol.tau.ac.il/.
+We provide code for creating appropriate datasets and trees in `analyses/02-`

+To run the ChromoSSE analyses, open `rb` and a Terminal window should open.
+Next set the working directory so RevBayes knows where to look for the data i.e. `setwd("YOUR_FOLDER/chameleon-chromosomes/ChromoSSE")`.
+Decide on the number of iterations and then run the code to set this: `iterations = 10000`.
+Then run your RevBayes control file (files ending in `.Rev`) using source, e.g.

+`source("ChromoSSE_exclude_n18.Rev")`

+The `ChromoSSE/` folder includes RevBayes control files to replicate all models in the chromEvol model set.

+**These analyses take a long time to run!
+One model is approximately two weeks of run time.**

 -------
 ## R analyses
 The analysis code is divided into `.Rmd` files that run the analyses and plot the figures for each section of the paper/supplementary materials.